woman in bed sipping coffee and looking at laptop

 Dealing with vulvar changes during menopause

 If you’ve noticed that your vulva looks or feels different these days — thinner, for example, or more easily irritated — it may be due to perimenopause.
-Falling levels of estrogen during and after menopause are associated with thinning tissue and less fluid and mucus in the entire vulvovaginal area.
+Falling levels of estrogen during and after menopause are associated with thinning tissue and less moisture in the entire vulvovaginal area.

 What exactly is the vulva?